lcallarec/luxacode/README.md

 ## Run

-`luxafor` still needs root permissions to access an USB devices.
+`luxafor` needs root permissions to write to an USB device.

 ```bash
 $ sudo ./build/luxafor"